saforem2/l2hmc-qcd/README.md

 Lattice code can be found in [`lattice.py`](l2hmc-qcd/lattice/lattice.py), specifically the `GaugeLattice` object that provides the base structure on which our target distribution exists.

-Additionally, the `GaugeLattice` object implements a variety of methods for calculating physical observables such as the average plaquette, ɸₚ, and the topological charge \mathcal{Q},
+Additionally, the `GaugeLattice` object implements a variety of methods for calculating physical observables such as the average plaquette, ɸₚ, and the topological charge Q,

 ### Training